Updated Interim Zika Clinical Guidance for Reproductive Age Women and Men, Sexual Transmission of Zika, and the U.S. Zika Pregnancy Registry

 People who have possible Zika virus exposure and display one or more signs or symptoms consistent with Zika virus disease but did not have testing performed should follow recommendations for persons with Zika virus disease.

 We’ll now go through the recommendations for different situations and then review the algorithm in the most recently issued guidance document.

-Women with possible exposure to Zika virus who do not reside in an area with active Zika virus transmission are the first group we'll discuss.
-Healthcare providers or HCPs should discuss signs and symptoms of Zika virus and the potential adverse outcomes associated with infection during pregnancy with their patients.
-If Zika virus disease is diagnosed a pregnant woman should wait at least - or I’m sorry, a woman should wait at least eight weeks after symptom onset to attempt conception.
-This recommendation takes into account the upper limit of the incubation period and the approximate trip-tripling of the longest known period of viremia active symptom onset.
+Women with possible exposure to Zika virus who do not reside in an area with active Zika virus transmission are the first group we’ll discuss.
+Healthcare providers, or HCPs, should discuss signs and symptoms of Zika virus and the potential adverse outcomes associated with infection during pregnancy with their patients.
+If Zika virus disease is diagnosed,

 No data are available regarding the risk for congenital infection among pregnant women with asymptomatic infection.
 If the woman has a possible exposure but no symptoms consistent with Zika virus disease, she should also wait at least eight weeks after the last date of exposure before attempting conception.